 Jared Polis has always seemed more like a startup founder who wandered into democratic governance than a conventional state politician.

 That comparison can be flattering or irritating, depending on the moment.
 It is also useful.
 Polis thinks in terms of bottlenecks, incentives, access, and speed.
 He likes structural reforms that promise to make life cheaper, easier, or more flexible.
 The archived AmazingJews post treated him mainly as a symbol, first Jewish governor of Colorado, first openly gay man elected governor.
-Those are real milestones, but they are not the whole story.
+Those are historic milestones, but they are not the whole story.

 Polis matters because he used the governorship to test whether a libertarian-flavored progressive could run a blue-leaning state with both ideological ambition and administrative impatience.